About | Disclaimer | Webmaster

 Another important mechanism for performing timed operations is provided by the waitable timer interface:

-HANDLE WINAPI CreateWaitableTimer(IN LPSECURITY_ATTRIBUTES lpTimerAttributes,
+HANDLE WINAPI CreateWaitableTimer(

 IN BOOL bManualReset,